axojeff/GorillaTagModsTutorial/README.md

 After installing that, please run the executable.
 Select all the mods you'd like to install.

 After that, your done!
+Remember, DO NOT CHEAT.
 If you run into any issues, please tell us your issue in discord.gg/monkemod

 ### Manual Method Links (Hard, but if you like installing it manually, here you go)